-School or district staff members must immediately report all incidents of cheating or other testing irregularities by students or staff to a Student Assessment Division staff member (217/782-4823).
+School or district staff members must immediately report all incidents of cheating or other testing irregularities by students or staff to a Student Assessment Division staff member (217-782-4823).
 The district superintendent and principal have the primary responsibility for ensuring that irregularities are reported, but all staff involved in testing have a corresponding responsibility.
 Unless otherwise directed by ISBE, answer documents of students involved in test irregularities should be returned to the test contractor for normal processing.
 These answer documents should not be identified or separated in any special way.

-When a testing irregularity is alleged to have occurred, ISBE will require the school or district to conduct a thorough fact-finding investigation of the alleged irregularity and send a report of the investigation to ISBE as expeditiously as possible.
+When a testing irregularity is alleged to have occurred, ISBE will require the school or district to conduct a thorough fact-finding investigation of the alleged irregularity and send a report of the investigation to ISBE as expeditiously as possible (within 2 weeks of reporting the test irregularity to ISBE unless other arrangements have been made).
 A copy of the investigation procedure is available upon request.

-Upon receiving the fact-finding report, ISBE staff will determine whether the alleged testing irregularity occurred and, if so, whether it was severe enough to affect test results and at what level - student, school, or district.
-This could result in the loss of a year's test results for the school or district for the grade(s) and subject(s) affected by the testing irregularity.
-There will be no opportunity to retest.
-Students who cheated or students who were affected by a test irregularity on an ISAT test will receive no results for that test.
+Upon receiving the fact-finding report, ISBE staff will determine whether the alleged testing irregularity occurred and, if so, whether it was severe enough to preclude reporting test results for the students affected.
+There will be no opportunity for students to retest.
+Students who cheated or students who were affected by a test irregularity on an ISAT test will receive no results for the affected test.
+Aggregate results reported on ISAT reports and the School Report Card at the school, district, and state levels will be based on remaining ISAT scores.
+AYP calculations will be based on the remaining state test scores for the school and district.